herrbischoff/awesome-macos-command-line/contributing.md

 - Make sure your text editor is set to remove trailing whitespace.
 - The pull request and commit should have a useful title.
 - New categories or improvements to the existing categorization are welcome.
+- Pull requests that are not fixed according to the comments within one week will be closed.

 Thank you for your suggestions!